nrngxv/TaskGo/README.md

 bun run dev:api
 ```

-Link back to the boilerplate’s README for any shared commands:

 > All standard development scripts (lint, test, build, etc.) are inherited from the base boilerplate.
 > See `../<boilerplate-README>` for the full list of commands and conventions.